BlindspotSoftware/dutctl/pkg/module/serial/README.md

 # Serial

-This module establishes an serial connection to the DUT from the dutagent and  forwards the output.
+This module establishes a serial connection to the DUT from the _dutagent_ and forwards the output.

 ```
 ARGUMENTS: